-- 06h (WRITE ENABLE) - 02h (PROGRAM LOAD) or 32h (PROGRAM LOAD x4) - 84h (PROGRAM LOAD RANDOM DATA) or 34h (PROGRAM LOAD RANDOM DATA x4) - 10h (PROGRAM EXECUTE) - OFh (GET FEATURE command to read the status)
+- 06h (WRITE ENABLE) - 02h (PROGRAM LOAD) or 32h (PROGRAM LOAD x4) - 84h (PROGRAM LOAD RANDOM DATA) or 34h (PROGRAM LOAD RANDOM DATA x4) - 10h (PROGRAM EXECUTE) - 0Fh (GET FEATURE command to read the status)

 Prior to performing a PROGRAM LOAD RANDOM DATA operation, a WRITE ENABLE (06h) command must be issued to change the contents of the memory array.
 Following a WRITE ENABLE (06) command, first a PROGRAM LOAD (02h or 32h) command must be issued to reset the cache, then issue a PROGRAM LOAD RANDOM DATA (84h or 34h) command.
 This command consists of an 8-bit Op code, followed by 3~4 dummy bits and a 12-bit column address.
 New data is loaded in the column address provided with the 12 bits.
-If the random data is not sequential, then another PROGRAM LOAD RANDOM DATA (84h or 34h) command must be issued to a PROGRAM EXECUTE (10h) command must be issued to start the programming operation.
+If the random data is not sequential, then another PROGRAM LOAD RANDOM DATA (84h or 34h) command must be issued with a new column address.
+After the data is loaded, a PROGRAM EXECUTE (10h) command can be issued to start the programming operation.